 Since the OTM is delayed as it travels from NIST to your computer, ACTS sends it out 45 milliseconds early.
 This always removes some of the delay.
 Better results are possible if the user's software returns the OTM to ACTS after it is received.
 Each time the OTM is returned, ACTS measures the amount of time it took for the OTM to go from ACTS to the user and back to ACTS.
 This quantity (the round-trip path delay) is divided by two to get the one-way path delay.
 ACTS then advances the OTM by the one-way path delay and the OTM changes from an asterisk to a pound sign (#).
 When the # sign appears, the time code is synchronized within a few milliseconds of UTC(NIST).

-The ACTS system in Colorado has 8 phone lines and receives an average of about 2,000 telephone calls per day.
+The ACTS system in Colorado has four phone lines and receives an average of 700 calls per day.
 It can be reached by dialing (303) 494-4774.

-The ACTS system in Hawaii has 2 phone lines and receives about one hundred calls per day.
+The ACTS system in Hawaii has two phone lines and receives about 100 calls per day.
 It can be reached by dialing (808) 335-4721.